 4. Use an Agile approach

 Being agile as a team also allows greater flexibility for your remote employees.
 It’s likely that at some point, remote team members are going to face challenges requiring different work approaches.
-Using an agile strategy will allow for the whole team to help pick up the slack, or shift the workload to care for the individuals within your team.
+Using an agile strategy for slack standups will allow for the whole team to help pick up the slack, or shift the workload to care for the individuals within your team.
 This means development can continue to go ahead and isn’t reliant on one person.